-While fashion changes, the reason for being in school does not.
-Students are in school to learn.
 Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.
 Personal expression is permitted within these general guidelines.
+If a student has selected a manner of appearance that disrupts the educational process or presents risk to themselves or others, they will be asked to change into proper attire, removed-from the educational setting, and/or be sent home until they comply with the dress code.

 The following restrictions will be enforced:

-- Any clothing that contains vulgar or obscene slogans or pictures as well as any clothing that advertises any alcohol, tobacco, or illegal drug is prohibited. - 2) Hats/bandanas, hoodies, and visors are not to be worn inside the building without prior permission from administration. - 3) Pants must be worn properly around the waist.
+Any clothing that contains vulgar or obscene slogans or pictures as well as any clothing that advertises any alcohol, tobacco, or illegal drug is prohibited.

+- 1. Hats/bandanas, hoodies, and visors are not to be worn inside the building without prior permission from administration. - 2.
+Pants must be worn properly around the waist.
 Pants may not contain rips or tears above the knee level unless rip has appropriate under garment.
-All shorts and skirts must be at a minimum of a fingertip length when the arm is extended at the side of the student. - 4) All shirts must be able to touch the top of the pants.
-Strapless shirts, low-cut, and spaghetti tops are prohibited. - 5) Shirts with excessively large arm openings or cut-off t-shirts are not permitted. - 6) Excessive amounts of chains or jewelry, which may cause safety concerns for the student or other students, will not be allowed.
+All shorts and skirts must be at a minimum of a fingertip length when the arm is extended at the side of the student. - 3.
+All shirts must be able to touch the top of the pants.
+Strapless shirts, low-cut, and spaghetti tops are prohibited. - 4.
+Shirts with excessively large arm openings or cut-off t-shirts are not permitted. - 5.
+Excessive amounts of chains or jewelry, which may cause safety concerns for the student or other students, will not be allowed.